 - Secured Loans.
 For the same reason, secured installment loans are usually cheaper for borrowers than unsecured alternatives.
 For instance, if you plan to use your unsecured personal loan to purchase a used car, consider applying for a secured vehicle loan through myAutoloan.com instead.

 - Regular APR Credit Cards.
-Carrying a credit card balance isn’t ideal, but a low-APR credit card may be the best option for borrowers whose personal loan applications aren’t strong enough to qualify for the lowest rates and terms.
+Carrying credit card debt isn’t ideal, but a low-APR credit card may be the best option for borrowers whose personal loan applications aren’t strong enough to qualify for the lowest rates and terms.
 If your personal loan offers’ rates are all north of 15% APR, look for credit cards with lower rates before continuing your application.

 To determine which of these options is best for you, if any, block out an hour to check your rates and loan terms with a few personal lenders.
 Compare the results of this exercise, then compare them against the rates and terms offered by the alternatives.
 You can glean a lot of information this way; credit card disclosure statements are especially transparent and don’t require an application to view.